By ALICE NACHILEMBE

 Mr Mukwita said the country’s traditional ceremonies, belief systems, cuisine and clothing among others together tell the story of who Zambians are.

-The Zambian senior diplomat in Berlin made the remarks over the weekend after attending a cultural event organized the Institute for Cultural Diplomacy, ICD, in which the Zambian embassy participated donating Zambian outfit that were worn student models.
+The Zambian senior diplomat in Berlin made the remarks over the weekend after attending a cultural event organized by the Institute for Cultural Diplomacy, ICD, in which the Zambian embassy participated by donating Zambian outfit that were worn by student models.

 He said the different cultures of the world should not be used to divide and socially discriminate against others but embraced to enrich our knowledge of one another.

 “The different clothing you see worn by models have the potential to enrich and diversify your wardrobe just as food and drink add to your stock of what you can eat and drink”, he said.

 The Zambian envoy has called on countries that may not agree with Zambia’s culture and value systems to understand that decisions regarding how Zambians live their lives are an exclusive preserve of Zambians themselves.

 ICD offers undergraduate and postgraduate degree programs in a variety of courses and draws students from different parts of the world.

 One of their flagship programs is a Masters in Cultural Diplomacy that prepares students for careers on the global stage where an appreciation of other people’s ways of life is the key cornerstone.